ConPaaS-team/conpaas/docs/installation.rst

 or private clouds.
 If you wish to install them on Amazon EC2, the Official Debian Wheezy, Ubuntu 12.04 or Ubuntu 14.04 images are known to work well.

-ConPaaS services are designed to run either in an `OpenNebula` cloud installation or in the `Amazon Web Services` cloud.
+ConPaaS services are designed to run either in an `OpenStack` or `OpenNebula` cloud installation or in the `Amazon Web Services` cloud.

 Installing ConPaaS requires to take the following steps: